 While the main bulk usage of meadow hay was to feed stock, many of the plants were known and used as medicinals, cosmetics and dyes.
 Lady’s bedstraw, sweet vernal grass and musk mallow were used in mattresses and as household scents.
 The bedstraw also gave a pale yellow or red dye.

 Common mallow’s mucilage was a base for ointments and poultices.
-Yarrow and the legume Anthilis vulneria were wound-herbs.
+Yarrow and the legume kidney vetch Anthilis vulneria were wound-herbs.
 Field scabious was “the herb for scabies, the scab, the mange, the itch” (Grigson).

 The meadow occupies a large patch sown in 2004 in the centre of the east garden.
 For the first year to so, the plants were mainly annuals and biennials – poppy, viper’s bugloss, some cornflower – but gradually the perennials ousted them and took over – field scabious, lady’s bedstraw, common and musk mallows, grasses and a few nitrogen-fixing legumes.
 Many of the plants were not sown but found their way in, carried by birds, mammals, people.

 The meadow in the Garden was sown on a farm field that was probably rich in mineral nitrogen, but has been given no fertiliser or pesticide in the past 10 years.
-Getting the plants established can be a problem particularly if there is a seedbank of arable weeds in the soil, but mowing, removing the hay and with it some plant nutrients, has worked so far.
+Getting the plants established can be a problem particularly if there is a seedbank of arable weeds in the soil, but cutting and removing the hay, and with it plant nutrients, has worked so far.

 Occasionally, a few individual rank weeds such as docks (species of Rumex) and thistles (species of Cirsium) try to force an entry and have to be dealt with individually.
 But ‘weeds’ have not been a problem.